-And symbols help us create cultural shorthand for a load of ideas.
-When we use symbols to describe abstract ideas it becomes harder and harder for us to agree on what they mean.
+And symbols help us create a cultural shorthand for a load of ideas.
+When we use symbols to describe abstract ideas, it becomes harder and harder for us to agree on what they mean.

 "Hollywood" is a word we use to describe the American film industry.
-Yet, it's not that simple is it?
-To some of us, Hollywood is glitz and glamor, it's a celebration of celebrity.
-On the other hand, there are people who use "Hollywood" as a pejarotive to describe a morally corrupt industry ruining the United States of America with liberal ideas.
+It's not that simple, is it?
+To some of us, Hollywood is glitz and glamor; it's a celebration of celebrity.
+On the other hand, some people use "Hollywood" as a pejorative to describe a morally corrupt industry ruining the United States of America with liberal ideas.

 Symbolism is one of the hottest topics of the last week.
-Every where you could turn the last several days, every one has been weighing in on anthem protests in the NFL.
+Everywhere you turn the last several days, people have weighed in on anthem protests in the NFL.

 I understand why so many people are both sides are outraged about this issue.
 For years, most people have been taught a routine to follow when the anthem is being played.
 You could see these folks bristle on Friday night when someone would keep talking during the anthem, or kids would keep running around and playing underneath the bleachers.